chameleon-ai/webm-guide/README.md

 ### Audio Bitrates
 Choosing the right audio bitrate isn't as straightforward as video.
 In general you can go with 96k by default, but there are other considerations.

-Since video is usually more important that audio for perception of quality, you'll want to use the lowest audio bitrate you can get away with.
+Since video is usually more important than audio for perception of quality, you'll want to use the lowest audio bitrate you can get away with.
 This table will give you a good idea of how much space your audio takes up:

 | Bitrate | Size at 3 minutes | Comments |
 | ----------- | ----------- | ----------- |